pairshaped/curlingio-docs/blog/2026-02-25-background-jobs-without-the-baggage.md

 The BEAM VM was designed for telecom systems that needed to handle millions of concurrent operations without downtime.
 Every BEAM application already has lightweight processes, supervisors, and message passing built in.
 These aren't OS threads.
 They're managed by the VM's own scheduler, and you can run hundreds of thousands of them in a single OS process.

 This means a "background worker" isn't a separate service.
-It's just another process running alongside your HTTP handlers, sharing the same runtime, the same deployment, the same log output.
+It's just another process running alongside your HTTP handlers, sharing the same runtime and the same log output.
 Starting one is a function call, not a deployment.

 ## Why Not Just Fire-and-Forget?

 The simplest approach on BEAM would be to spawn a process for each job and let it run.
 Or use an OTP actor with in-memory messages.
 We considered this, but it has a gap: if the server restarts, every pending job disappears.
-For sending login emails, that means a user clicks "send me a login link" right before a deploy, and the email never arrives.
+A lost login email is minor (the user just requests another), but we'll also be running draw schedule generation, payment processing through Stripe, and accounting syncs.
+Losing those mid-flight is a real problem.

 We wanted durability without complexity.
-The answer was obvious: SQLite.
+SQLite was already there.

 ## A Separate Database

-Curling IO already uses SQLite for its main database.
-We could have added a `jobs` table there, but we deliberately chose a separate `jobs.db`.
-The reasoning is simple: background job processing means frequent writes (insert job, mark running, mark completed), and there's no reason to contend for write locks on the main database.
-SQLite uses a write-ahead log with a single writer, so separating the workloads means email processing never blocks a registration query and vice versa.
+Curling IO already uses SQLite for its sport-specific databases (one per sport).
+We could have added a `jobs` table there, but we deliberately put it in a separate `shared.db`.
+Background job processing means frequent writes (insert job, mark running, mark completed), and there's no reason to contend for write locks on the sport databases.
+SQLite uses a write-ahead log with a single writer, so separating the workloads means job processing never blocks a registration query and vice versa.

-The jobs database is created on startup with a single table:
+The jobs table:

 ```sql
 CREATE TABLE IF NOT EXISTS jobs (